| |

 I have to admit, I winced when I saw how much the ticket cost to enter the Palace!

-Since Blenheim Palace supports green travel, if you arrive by sustainable modes of transport, you can get a 30% discount on your entry which is amazing!
+Since Blenheim Palace supports green travel, if you arrive by sustainable modes of transport, you can get a 20% discount on your entry which is amazing!
 Make sure to plan your journey with Trainline if you journey in this way.
 They also provide information on bus fares.
 For those arriving by car, the Palace has a massive car park too.

-Another amazing deal Blenheim Palace offers to its visitors is that if you donate your ticket to Blenheim Palace Heritage Foundation Charity, you can receive an annual pass in return.
-If you live close to the area, I highly recommend doing that.
+Another amazing deal Blenheim Palace offers to its visitors is that they automatically donate your Palace, the Park and Gardens ticket to Blenheim Palace Heritage Foundation Charity, and you will receive an annual pass in return.
+This is an incredible offer, especially if you live close to the area.
 You can check the tickets and discounts on their website.

 Blenheim Palace